Xinyuan-LilyGO/T-CameraPlus-S3/README.md

 | [Lvgl_UI(V1.2)](./firmware/[T-CameraPlus-S3_V1.2][Lvgl_UI]_firmware_202504081446.bin) |  |  |

 ### PlatformIO
-1. Install[VisualStudioCode](https://code.visualstudio.com/Download),Choose installation based on your system type.
+1. Install [VisualStudioCode](https://code.visualstudio.com/Download),Choose installation based on your system type.

 2. Open the "Extension" section of the Visual Studio Code software sidebar(Alternatively, use "<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>X</kbd>" to open the extension),Search for the "PlatformIO IDE" extension and download it.